nkabbara/nkabbara.github.io/docs/books/how-to-read-a-book.md

     * Lyric Poetry

 ### Words of Wisdom & Insights
+* The great writers have always been great readers, but that does not mean that they read all the books that, in their day, were listed as the indispensable ones.
+In many cases, they read fewer books than are now required in most of our colleges, but what they did read, they read well.
+Because they had mastered these books, they became peers with their authors.
+They were entitled to become authorities in their own right.
+In the natural course of events, a good student frequently becomes a teacher, and so, too, a good reader becomes an author.
+Our intention here is not to
 * Classes of books[^2]:
     * [one chapter books] 99% of all books ever written can be satisfied with an inspectional reading.
     * [hard books] 0.01% of books make severe demands on you, but you may reach their level after your first analytical read.
 You only return to them to refresh your memory.